Agriculture in the Southwestern United States: History of agriculture

 Native Americans have been in the Southwest United States for at least 12,000 years.
 Although the agricultural practices of ancient Native Americans is largely unknown in the area, it is known that agriculture was widespread by the arrival of the Pueblos by 100 BC at the latest.
 The Pueblos relied heavily on hunting and fishing for sustenance at first, only growing pumpkins and corn.
 They stored their food in pits, and lived in either caves or huts made out of wooden poles and clay.

 Around 500 CE, the Pueblos began growing beans and domesticated the turkey and duck.
 It was around this time that agriculture became as important a part of survival as hunting and fishing, because they had a slightly more diverse agricultural diet.
 Once agriculture became more prevalent and useful, the Pueblos began to group together in larger numbers, forming groups of many connected houses, with basements full of stored food.

 Between 1000 and 1500 CE, Native American agriculture expanded greatly.
 Around this time, the Navajos and Apaches became the largest population in the area.
 They began to grow cotton, melons, squash, and chili peppers in addition to corn, beans, and pumpkins.

 The Native Americans in the Southwest used the most advanced agricultural techniques available at the time.
 They frequently employed the use of irrigation, crop rotation, and windbreaks to maximize their crop yield.
 These techniques were presumably borrowed from the people of Mexico and the Andes in the south.
 When the Spaniards arrived in North America in the 1500s, they brought bananas, wheat, sheep, and cows.
 All of these were incorporated into the diet of many Native American tribes of the Southwest.

 Modern agriculture

-Today, agriculture is vastly different from before Europeans came to the Americas.
-Because the Southwest United States is so dry and hot and the soil is inadequate compared to places like the Great Plains in the Midwest, much of the Southwest is used for grazing livestock.
-In fact, almost 60 percent of the land in Nevada is used for livestock grazing, and at least 35 percent in New Mexico and Arizona.
-Conversely, Nevada has the smallest amount of land used for crop production, while New Mexico has the most.
+The Southwest United States is so dry and hot and the soil is inadequate compared to places like the Great Plains in the Midwest, much of the Southwest is used for grazing livestock.
+Almost 60 percent of the land in Nevada is used for livestock grazing, and at least 35 percent in New Mexico and Arizona.
+Nevada has the smallest amount of land used for crop production, while New Mexico has the most.

-Although there is a small amount of land that is specified as being dedicated to the growing of crops in the Southwest, crop production does play a large part in their economy.
-First of all, much of the land designated as cattle grazing land is also used to grow alfalfa hay.
+Crop production plays a large part in the economy.
+Much of the land designated as cattle grazing land is also used to grow alfalfa hay.
 This is used to feed livestock, so cattle and sheep farmers tend to grow it to feed their animals, and sell it when they are in excess.